-I’m so excited to share with you all the best darn vegan oatmeal cookies you’ll ever taste.
+Ready to make the best darn vegan oatmeal cookies you’ll ever taste?
 They’re easy to make and practically foolproof, and the cookie dough can even be balled up and stored in the freezer so fresh-baked cookies are always minutes away.

 These cookies are a veganized version of an old family recipe that has had generations of my family—along with our neighbors and friends—clamoring at my mom’s door to get their fix.